-- (1) In any debate, the Speaker must call a Councillor to speak in accordance with the list referred to in rule 23(3). - (2) A Councillor may speak only when so directed by the Speaker. - (3) Where a report is laid on the table, a Councillor must indicate their desire to speak by raising a hand and awaiting the direction of the Speaker. - (4) A Councillor who speaks must confine their speech strictly to the matter under discussion. - (5) Whenever the Speaker rises during a debate, any Councillor then speaking, and all persons present in the Council Chamber must remain silent so that the Speaker may be heard without interruption. - (6) The mover of an original motion may reply to previous speeches in accordance with rule 23(10), but may not introduce any new matter into the debate.
+- (1) In any debate, the Speaker must call a Councillor to speak in accordance with the list referred to in rule 23(3).
+Any debate must be conducted in a spirit of respect for the honour and dignity of all members and the Council itself. - [sub-rule (1) substituted by section 14(a) of the Amendment By-law, 2017] - (2) A Councillor may speak only when so directed by the Speaker and must address the Speaker directly during his or her speech. - [sub-rule (2) substituted by section 14(a) of the Amendment By-law, 2017]

+- (3) Where a report is laid on the table, a Councillor must indicate their desire to speak by raising a hand and awaiting the direction of the Speaker. - (4) A Councillor who speaks must confine their speech strictly to the matter under discussion. - (5) Whenever the Speaker calls for order for purposes of addressing the meeting on any matter during a debate, any Councillor then speaking, and all persons present in the Council Chamber must remain silent so that the Speaker may be heard without interruption. - [sub-rule (5) substituted by section 14(b) of the Amendment By-law, 2017] - (6) The mover of an original motion may reply to previous speeches in accordance with rule 23(10), but may not introduce any new matter into the debate. - (7) A Councillor may not interject or interrupt a Councillor during his or her speech with the intention to drown out or prevent such Councillor from being heard. - [sub-rule (7) inserted by section 14(c) of the Amendment By-law, 2017]